infobloxopen/hotload/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/infobloxopen/hotload.svg)](https://pkg.go.dev/github.com/infobloxopen/hotload)
 # hotload
 Hotload is a golang database/sql that supports dynamic reloading of database configuration.
-In the typical use of sql.Open(), users must close the returned DB object and recreate it in order to change the connection string.
+In the typical use of sql.Open(), users must close the returned DB object and recreate it to change the connection string.
 Hotload works by registering a driver that proxies the driver interface to the real database driver.
 When config changes are detected it closes connections in a manner that causes the database/sql